Wood Badge: Australia

-Other sites providing Wood Badge training have taken the Gilwell name.
-The first Australian Wood Badge courses were held in 1920 after the return of two newly minted Deputy Camp Chiefs, Charles Hoadley and Mr. Russell at the home of Victorian Scouting, Gilwell Park, Gembrook.
-In 2003, Scouts Australia established the Scouts Australia Institute of Training, a government-registered National Vocational & Education Training (VET) provider.
-Under this registration, Scouts Australia awards a "Diploma of Leadership and Management" to those Adult Leaders who complete the Wood Badge training and additional competencies.
-The Diploma of Leadership and Management, like all Australian VET qualifications, is recognized throughout Australia by both government and private industry.
-This is an optional extra that Leaders and Rovers may undertake.
+The first Australian Wood Badge courses were held in 1920 at Gilwell Park, Gembrook after the return of two deputy camp chiefs, Charles Hoadley and Mr. Russell from training at Gilwell Park in England.
+In 2003, Scouts Australia established its Scouts Australia Institute of Training, a government-registered National Vocational & Education Training (VET) provider and awards a "Diploma of Leadership and Management" to adult leaders who complete the Wood Badge training and additional competencies.
+The VET qualifications are recognized throughout Australia by government and private industry.

 Austria

 The first Wood Badge Training in Austria took place in 1932.
 Scoutmaster Joesef Miegl took his Wood Badge training in Gilwell Park and September 8 to 17, 1922, he led a Leader Training near Vienna, one of the first in Austria.
 Scouters from Austria, Germany, Italy and Hungary took part.
-He brought in many things he learned in Gilwell Park about International and British Scouting, but it was not an official Wood Badge training.
+He brought in many things he learned in Gilwell Park about International and British Scouting but it was not an official Wood Badge training.